1Password/vault-plugin-secrets-onepassword/README.md

 This plugin uses the [1Password Connect API](https://developer.1password.com/docs/connect/connect-api-reference/) to allow HashiCorp Vault to interact with 1Password items via a [1Password Connect server](https://developer.1password.com/docs/connect).

+## ✨ Get started

+Refer to [QUICKSTART.md](/QUICKSTART.md) for instructions on how to start using this plugin.

 ## 💙 Community & Support

 - File an [issue](https://github.com/1Password/vault-plugin-secrets-onepassword/issues) for bugs and feature requests.